-Advances in medicine have made it possible for people living with HIV to have an undetectable viral load.
-An undetectable viral load is when a person has so little of the virus in their blood that a test cannot identify it.
+An undetectable viral load describes when there is so little HIV in the blood that a test cannot detect it.
 If HIV is undetectable over an extended period, it is also untransmittable.

 Although having an undetectable viral load does not mean that a person no longer has HIV, it offers tremendous promise for a person’s overall health and reduces viral transmission.